anastasia-tsvetkova/make_BAT_PHA_and_slew_corrected_DRM/README.md

 # make_BAT_PHA_and_slew_corrected_DRM
 A class in python and a jupyter notebook providing an example of usage.
-The class includes methods to make pha- and rsp-files from Swift/BAT tte files.
+The class includes methods to make pha- and rsp-files from Swift/BAT event files.
+The DRM-files will be corrected for the s/c slew if necessary.

 It is supposed that you already have a 'standard' folder with BAT data downloaded.